Replacing Capacitors in Old Radios and TVs

 The next photo shows an assortment of new non-electrolytic capacitors, ranging

-The yellow cylindrical caps tend to be somewhat smaller than orange drops and
+favorite with restorers.
+The yellow cylindrical caps are smaller than orange drops and

 are a great choice for cramped quarters.
-Both are
+Cylindrical caps are also cheaper than the

 In the electrolytic category, many old radios use multi-unit capacitors, as mentioned earlier.